First Baptist Church in Sutherland Springs. Luby’s Cafeteria in Killeen. The University of Texas at Austin.

 First Baptist Church in Sutherland Springs: 25 and an unborn child killed

 November 5, 2017 – A man walks into a small church in a rural Texas town and guns down 25 people and an unborn child.
 The shooter, identified by two law enforcement sources as Devin Patrick Kelley, is found dead after a brief chase, but it’s unclear whether he is killed or took his own life.
 It is the deadliest mass shooting in Texas history.

 Luby’s Cafeteria: 23 killed

 October 16, 1991 - In Killeen, Texas, 35-year-old George Hennard crashes his pickup truck through the wall of a Luby’s Cafeteria.
 After exiting the truck, Hennard shoots and kills 23 people.
 He then takes his own life.

 July 18, 1984 - In San Ysidro, California, 41-year-old James Huberty, armed with a long-barreled Uzi, a pump-action shotgun and a handgun, shoots and kills 21 adults and children at a McDonald’s.
 A police sharpshooter kills Huberty one hour after the rampage begins.

-August 1, 1966 - Charles Joseph Whitman, a former US Marine, kills 16 and wounds at least 30 while shooting from a tower at the University of Texas at Austin.
+August 1, 1966 - In Austin, Charles Joseph Whitman, a former US Marine, kills 16 and wounds at least 30 while shooting from a University of Texas tower.
 Police officers Ramiro Martinez and Houston McCoy shoot and kill Whitman in the tower.
 Whitman had killed his mother and wife earlier in the day.